Nonprofit Resources

 - It is regularly carried on; and

-- It is not substantially related to the church’s exempt purpose
+- It is not substantially related to the church’s exempt purpose.

 We discuss each strategy below.

-Strategy 1: Ensure All Bookstore Sales are Related to Your Religious Mission
+Strategy 1: Ensure All Bookstore Sales Are Related to Your Religious Mission

 The following factors will help classify the store as non-commercial:

-- The store is not located where it is highly visible to general (non-church) traffic
+- The store is not located where it is highly visible to general (non-church) traffic.

-- Merchandise pricing shows a goal of carrying out your ministry rather than making a profit
+- Merchandise pricing shows a goal of carrying out your ministry rather than making a profit.

 Strategy 2: Operate for the Convenience of Members and Attendees